bitesinbyte/ferret/README.md

 Automate the syndication of RSS feed posts to various social media platforms seamlessly with Ferret.
 Simplify your content distribution process and reach your audience effortlessly.

+All updated docs and blog posts related to ferret can be found [here](https://blogs.bitesinbyte.com/categories/automation/).

 ## Configuration

 Follow these steps to configure the project for your use: